ValeriyAndreevichPushkarev/ShadowZone/README.md

 With that approach we can make absolutely effective computations (on Thz) without any active elements.

-Photodetector can be based on "pinin" diodes.
-When we get more photons - photoionisations occurs more often, so we can transfer more electrons to the next "n" zone with external electromangetic field.

 Computations without active evements with uncoherent light or em waves.

 Or even use the transistors to "filter EM waves" and detect\inverse them :)